William Oakley (footballer): International career

-Oakley made his England debut in a 1-1 draw against Wales during the 1894–95 British Home Championship.
+Oakley made his England debut in a 1–1 draw against Wales during the 1894–95 British Home Championship.
 He would go on to win a total of 16 England caps between 1895 and 1901, and won his only game as captain against Ireland in the 1900–01 British Home Championship, England winning 3–0.

 Cricket

 Oakley also played cricket at club level for Shrewsbury and appeared at county level for Shropshire in one match in 1900 when he made 20 runs.

 Personal life

-He was a close friend of the England centre forward G. O. Smith, with whom he worked as a schoolmaster, and eventually as joint headmaster, of Ludgrove School after retiring from football.
+He was a close friend of the England centre forward G. O. Smith, with whom he served as joint secretary of the Corinthians from 1898 to 1902 and worked as a schoolmaster, and eventually as joint headmaster from 1901 to 1934, of Ludgrove School after retiring from football.

+Oakley retired from teaching earlier in 1934 and at the time of his death had purchased a house in Church Stretton, Shropshire, to which he was moving.

-He died at Carlisle, Cumberland, in September 1934 aged 61 following injuries sustained in a road accident.
+He died from a fractured skull at Cumberland Infirmary, Carlisle, Cumberland, in September 1934 aged 61 following injuries sustained in a road accident when driving home after a holiday in Scotland.
+He was unmarried.

+His funeral took place on 21 September 1934 at St Mary's Church, Shrewsbury, followed by interment at Shrewsbury General Cemetery.